 You can open ModelBuilder by creating a new model or editing an existing model.
-There are two ways to create a new model:

 Edit an existing model

 If you want to view an existing model diagram in ModelBuilder, right-click a model in a toolbox and choose Edit.
 The model diagram will display in ModelBuilder with the same layout, extent, and appearance with which the model was saved.

 Save a model

 You can save changes for any model that is open in ModelBuilder.
 Click Save to save the model in its current state.
 Click Save As to save the model with a different name or to a different toolbox.

 When you save a model, the contents of all variables and parameters are saved as well as the state of each process and the appearance and layout of the model diagram.

 Change a model name and label